Quplet/Qu-Enchantments/readme.md

   - Blessing of Speed (Rune) - Gives a small passive speed boost.
   - Blessing of Regeneration (Rune) - Gives a passive increase to natural regeneration.
   - Blessing of Aggression (Rune) - Gives a small passive increase to attack speed.
+  - Fidelity (Horse Armor) - Horses with this enchantment on their armor will follow and teleport to its bonded player.
+  Any player that tries to ride the horse while it's trying to reach you will be dismounted.

 - Corrupted Enchantments - A new type of enchantments that offer a powerful ability with a drawback.
 They will consume other enchantments of the same type.
 Multiple corrupted enchantments cannot be placed on the same item.
 They can be found